Understanding the Benefits and Risks of Testosterone Therapy on the Heart

 One thing to be aware of regarding the testosterone heart attack risk is that men using testosterone therapy might have a tendency to retain excess water and salt in their bodies – increasing the chance of developing high blood pressure.
 It is vital to be under the care and auspices of an experienced hormone replacement specialist when receiving testosterone treatment or any other type of hormone replacement therapy to minimize any risk factors while receiving positive results.

-It can be quite confusing to engage in research about the connection between low testosterone and heart disease because conflicting reports are rampant on the internet.
+It can be quite confusing to engage in research about the connection between low T and heart disease because conflicting reports are rampant on the internet.
 Many of the studies conducted have omitted important pieces of criteria and have therefore been dismissed by experts in this field.
 The research provided here is gleaned from numerous expert sources in order to provide the best information possible on this topic.

 Low testosterone levels have been scientifically linked to an increased chance of developing metabolic syndrome, a condition that features abnormally high blood pressure, triglyceride and LDL cholesterol levels, blood sugar, and obesity.
 This, in turn, increases the risk of strokes and heart attacks.
 Short-term studies have demonstrated that treatment with testosterone replacement can improve obesity and blood sugar levels in men with Low T.